 What should we do with the rest of the client base?
 You know, those clients that are considered either midsize clients or small clients of yours… What you really want to do here is to take a second look into how you segment your client base and re-evaluate opportunities to increase the CSM coverage (by which I mean increase the number of customers handled by each CSM).
 By increasing the CSM ratio (also known as CSM Coverage), new opportunities for efficiency and scalability could open up.
 However, managing a high CSM ratio without increasing churn is an art.

 Now I’m not making any new bold statements here.
-I bring this up to make sure that as you go through this process, and you take the time to think about how high can the CSM to clients ratio be.
-It’s been proven, that a complete ‘tech touch’ or ‘no touch’ approach (see Gainsight’s approach to customer segmentation) could potentially increase churn.
+I bring this up to make sure that as you go through this process, and you take the time to think about how high can the CSM to client ratio be.
+It’s been proven, that a complete ‘tech touch’ or ‘no-touch’ approach (see Gainsight’s approach to customer segmentation) could potentially increase churn.
 In other words, you don’t want to ever get into a situation where there are no resources dedicated to communicating with that client base at all.
-The question then is: How do you convert powerful high-touch processes into automated one?
+The question then is: How do you convert powerful high-touch processes into automated ones?

 Of course, there’s a slew of self-service programs that should be part of your efforts to scale your customer success approach for your SMB segment.